Publications and Research Projects

 - Community programs and projects of interest

-Identifying Research, Literature and Programs/Projects of Interest
+Identifying Research, Publications and Programs/Projects of Interest

 The CBPATSISP Evaluation Framework will be used as a guide in reviewing existing programs, services, training programs and resources to assess the extent to which they are both effective and culturally appropriate.
 Programs, services, training programs and resources that are found to be culturally appropriate and effective will be highlighted in the Clearing House.